 How much will this cost?
 What’s the currency?

-If you’re going the whole 9 yards, investigate De L’Europe Amsterdam – a breathtaking luxury hotel oozing sophistication since the late 19th Century, complete with Michelin Star restaurant.
+If you’re going the whole 9 yards, investigate De L’Europe Amsterdam – a breathtaking luxury hotel oozing sophistication since the late 19th Century, complete with a Michelin Star restaurant.

 Rooms at both are between $400-$800 a night, with suites around $2000+, depending on how extravagant you’re feeling.

 Amsterdam also has hundreds of budget hostels, catering to young visitors looking to indulge in Amsterdam’s more (ahem) adult attractions.
 Varying in quality and cleanliness (don’t expect complimentary continental breakfast), they are crazy cheap, some costing as little as $25 a night.

-Amsterdam is blossoming in inexpensive and quintessentially Dutch boutique hotels that won’t break the bank, but still deliver that luxury feel, not to mention the rise of the Dutch Airbnb market.
+Amsterdam is blossoming in inexpensive and quintessentially Dutch boutique hotels that won’t break the bank, but still deliver that luxury feel, not to mention the rise of the Dutch vacation rentals market.

 Uniquely, Amsterdam has a plethora of houseboats, many of which are available for rental in all shapes, sizes, and ages – some over 100 years old!
 Prices range wildly, anywhere from $100 a night to over $1000 for this unique experience.
 The cost of Amsterdam food isn’t outrageous, and the quality is superb.
 You can feed yourself well on $30 a day.

 Prices jump significantly as you venture into anything above fast food, street food, or basic groceries.
 Fine dining in Amsterdam leans more toward the innovative gastro scene, in short: small plates, big money.
 The cheapest time to visit is winter, as the rest of the year is considered peak tourist season.

 Brussels also uses the Euro €.
 Brussels doesn’t see Amsterdam’s numbers in tourists, so hotel rates are generally more reasonable.
 The average cost of a 1-bed queen room is around $100-$150 per night, with a continental breakfast.